appview-team/appview/README.md

 - Generate network flow information.
 - Create a report on unique file and network activity.
 - Install AppView in a Kubernetes cluster.
+- Secure file and network access in an application.

 ## ✨ Example